-NOTE: If you take an Other Exemption for an individual on line 49 claim this individual for the dependent tax credit on line 59.
+NOTE: If you take an Other Exemption for an individual on line 49, you cannot claim this individual for the dependent tax credit on line 59.
+In this case do not include this person in Box 10b.

-You must complete page 4, Part 2, to compute your allowable Other Exemptions, on line 49.
+You must complete page 4, Part 2 to compute your allowable Other Exemptions, on line 49.
 Be sure to enter the number of individuals listed in Part 2 in the box, 49E, on line 49.

-You may take an exemption in the amount of \$2,300 for each of the following individuals.
+You may take an exemption in the amount of \$2,300 for each of the following individuals:

-- A person who is age 65 or over (related to you or not) that does not qualify as your dependent on your federal return, but one of the following applies: - In 2020, paid more than one-fourth of the cost of keeping this person in an Arizona nursing care institution, an Arizona residential care institution, or an Arizona assisted living facility.
+- A person who is age 65 or over (related to you or not) if either of the following applies: - 1.
+In 2021, you paid more than one-fourth of the cost of keeping this person in an Arizona nursing care institution, an Arizona residential care institution, or an Arizona assisted living facility.
 Your cost must be more than \$800. - 2.
-In 2020, you paid more than \$800 for either Arizona home health care or other medical costs for the person.
+In 2021, you paid more than \$800 for either Arizona home health care or other medical costs for the person.